Connections between Education and Health No. 2: Health Services in Schools July 13, 2017

 - Policy Brief No. 3: The Importance of Early Learning describes early learning policies and programs including early childhood education, home visiting and social-emotional development (Released: October 2017)

 - Policy brief No. 4: School-based drug and violence prevention and mental health promotion focuses on policies and programs that build protective factors for children, including prevention education, social-emotional learning and positive behavior programs and school climate improvement initiatives (Released: August 2018)

 - “Intersections between education and health” is an extensive online resource page

 Share this publication

 We encourage you to share this policy brief widely with policymakers and other key stakeholders.
-Full color hard copies of Connections Between Education and Health are available by request, in limited quantities.
+Full color hard copies of the Connections Between Education and Health policy briefs are available by request, in limited quantities.
 Fill out the form below to order copies.